oracle/odpi/samples/README.md

     libraries and to the directory containing the ODPI-C library, for
     example:

-      export LD_LIBRARY_PATH=/opt/oracle/instantclient:/opt/oracle/odpi/lib
+      export LD_LIBRARY_PATH=/opt/oracle/instantclient:/opt/oracle/odpi/lib:$LD_LIBRARY_PATH

   - Optionally set the environment variables ODPIC_TEST_CONN_USERNAME, ODPIC_TEST_CONN_PASSWORD and ODPIC_TEST_CONN_CONNECT_STRING to the
     values for a schema that will be created.

-    If you don't set the variables, make sure the schema in the Makefile can be dropped.
-Check the default connect string in the Makefile is valid for your database.
+    If you don't set the variables, make sure the schema in the Makefile can be dropped and that an empty connect string can be used to connect to your database.

   - Optionally set the environment variable ODPIC_TEST_DIR_NAME to a string value.
 This is the name used in a CREATE DIRECTORY